thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 meta:
 category: articles
 tags: [ Continuous Delivery ]
-image: /images/what-is-continuous-delivery/deployment-pipeline.jpg
+image: /images/what-is-continuous-delivery/continuous-delivery.jpg
 ---

 Any time an organisation tells me with great confidence that they *do Continuous Delivery*, I am suspicious.
 The same is true with Agile.
 When I probe for clarification and start asking specific questions, my suspicion gets confirmed.
-Tooling is in place, but without the mindset or understanding of the principles behind Continuous Delivery, lacking the foundations or the central pattern.
+Tooling is in place, but without the mindset or understanding of the principles behind Continuous Delivery, lacking the foundations, the central pattern, and any of the practices.

 ---